Sebastianhju/Runeterra-5e/2.0/Uncommons.md

 - 800 Gold
 - Longbow

-**Volley**: You can replace one attack with a volley of spectral arrows in a 30 foot cone.
-All creatures in the cone must succeed a dexterity saving throw, dc 9+ proficiency bonus + dexterity modifier or take 2d8 force damage, halfed on a save.
-Once this action is used it cannot be used again until 18 seconds pass.
+**Charges**: This item has 4 charges and regain all charges at the end of a long rest.

-_You get +1 to hit and damage rolls using this weapon_
+**Volley**: You can spend two charges to replace one attack with a volley of spectral arrows in a 30 foot cone.
+All creatures in the cone must succeed a dexterity saving throw, dc 8+ proficiency bonus + dexterity modifier or take 2d8 force damage, halfed on a save.

 ---